Order of Saint Lazarus (statuted 1910): Roman Catholic Church

 The "condemnations" mentioned by the ICOC above were unofficially published in the L'Osservatore Romano, possibly in contravention of canon law, as the MHOLJ existed as Canonical entity until 1956.

 Although no longer exclusively a Roman Catholic order of knighthood (being open to Christians of other denominations), it is, in many nations and sub-national jurisdictions, by canon law, considered to be an association of the faithful.
 Such is the case, for example, with the order in the Czech Republic, Poland and France.

 However the order's modern ecumenical structure today makes it extraneous to canon law, though since Second Vatican Council, in the spirit of promoting ecumenism, the Holy See has promoted the right of recognition to institutions that do not fall strictly under the precepts of canon law.
 The Holy See has repeatedly felt the need to clarify the fact that the Order of Saint Lazarus no longer falls under its jurisdiction.
 It is however pertinent to point out that the Holy See does not recognize any order but its own equestrian orders, or those under its protection, and not a prerequisite for an Order of Chivalry (e.g., the Sovereign Military Order of Malta and the Order of the Holy Sepulchre).

-Consequently, even such undeniably ancient and legitimate house orders as the Sacred Military Constantinian Order of Saint George or the Order of Saints Maurice and Lazarus, among very many others, are not formally recognized by the Vatican.
+Guy Stair Sainty claims that the Order of Saints Maurice and Lazarus is the legitimate dynastic order that is the successor of the medieval Lazarists, based on the 1572 Papal Bull issued by Pope Gregory XIII, which united the Italian branch of the Order of Saint Lazarus with the Order of Saint Maurice in perpetuity under the Grand Magistry of the Savoy dynasty.
+The Holy See, at present, is non-partisan in the issue of dynastic orders; it only recognizes the Sovereign Military Order of Malta, the Equestrian Order of the Holy Sepulchre, as well as "its own Equestrian Orders (the Supreme Order of Christ, the Order of the Golden Spur, the Pian Order, the Order of Saint Gregory the Great, and the Order of Pope Saint Sylvester)".